 Evergreen: A synopsis from the proposal

-As in most serial murder situations the name of the murderer gains a notoriety and immortality usually denied the victims.
+As in most serial murder situations, the name of the murderer gains a notoriety and immortality usually denied the victims.
 Their names and lives typically become further disappeared.
-Such is the case with “Missing Women” of Vancouver’s Downtown Eastside( DTES).
+Such is the case with the ‘Missing Women’ of Vancouver’s DTES.
 With this project I hope to keep fresh the memory of the individual women.
 It is not my place to speak for them or their families and I’m not attempting to do so.
-First names will be used not only to acknowledge the private nature of individual grief, but also to challenge the acceptance of the circumstances that has contextualized the deaths of these particular women.
-The 26 names will of course be shared by others from all walks of life, signifying that ultimately, there is no particular logic to violence against women and that the issues that surround the murders of the actual women are of concern to everyone.
+First names only will be used to acknowledge the private nature of individual grief and also to challenge the acceptance of the circumstances that has contextualize the deaths of these particular women.
+These 26 names will of course be shared by others from all walks of life, signifying that ultimately, there is no particular logic to violence against women and that the issues that surround the murders of these actual women are of concern to everyone.